Sahifah of al-Ridha: Context

 The principal narrator of the work was Abdallah ibn Aḥmad ibn Amer, who retells the words of Ali al-Ridha with each entry beginning with a variation of "Through his chain of authorities, he said".
 (Note: A separate narrator of some of the hadiths of Ali al-Ridha was Abu Abd ar-Rahman as-Sulami who taught them to Abu Bakr Ahmed ibn Nasser ibn Abdallah ibn al-Fath Baghdadi al-Zare' who had participated in the Battle of Nahrawan.
 A third narrator of these hadiths was Sheikh Saduq.
 A fourth was Yahya ibn Isma'il who had heard some of these hadiths from his uncle, Hussein ibn Ali Juvayni, by a separate chain of authority.)
-His father, who was said to have related these words to him, was killed at the Battle of Siffin.
-The family were descendants of Wahb ibn Amer who was killed with Husayn, son of Ali, at the Battle of Karbala.
+His father, who was said to have related these words to him, was killed at the Battle of Siffin while supporting Ali.
+The family were descendants of Wahb ibn Amer who was killed with Husayn at the Battle of Karbala.

 Ali al-Ridha was born around 151 AH (768–769) although possibly as late as 159 AH (775–76), to the Imam Musa al-Kadhim and one of his slaves, probably Nubian.
 His father died in a Baghdadi prison in Rajab, 183 AH (September, 799), during the caliphate of Harun al-Rashid, one of the Abbasid dynasty.
 Ali al-Ridha succeeded to his father's property but not fully to his title.
 He began to teach and issue fatwas from the mosque in Medina, where he lived, but the caliphs did not confirm his title and many of his father's trustees withheld their support (and tithes) under the pretense that his father would soon return as the Mahdi.
 Following Harun's death in 809, a civil war broke out between his sons Al-Amin and Al-Ma'mun.
 Al-Amin was beheaded in September 813 during the siege of Baghdad but his followers continued their resistance under local governors or in favor of Al-Ma'mun's uncle as late as 827.

 The death of Al-Amin permitted Ali al-Ridha greater opportunity to teach.
 In 200 AH (815–816), Ali al-Ridha was invited or forced by Al-Ma'mun to quit his home and estates in Medina and leave for the imperial capital in Khorasan.
 Al-Ma'mun proclaimed him as the new Imam throughout the empire upon his arrival at Merv in 201 AH (817).
 He went further and named Ali al-Ridha as his crown prince and successor to the caliphate.
 Following the assassination of the imperial vizier and during a relocation of the capital back to Baghdad, Ali al-Ridha died suddenly, most probably on the last day of Safar, 203 AH (September, 818).
 (Note: Accounts vary, placing it anywhere from Safar, 202 AH (September 817), to Dhu al-Qi'dah, 203 AH (May, 819).)
 Most sources accuse Al-Ma'mun of having poisoned him.